Alaska WIndjammer Kites

 On most days, a midsized snowkite will be your choice, something in the 9 to 11m size range, depending on your weight.
 You might eventually add something in the 6m range for storm days.
 You can add a big kite for light air, but for most of us, a one or two-kite quiver is enough.

-You can use water kites on snow, but not the reverse.
-We recommend foil snowkites though, because they are easier to use, work better in the cold, are lighter to carry, and pack much smaller.
+You can use water kites on snow, but not the reverse, unless you use the new closed-cell foils that work on land and can be relaunched from water, if you don't soak them too badly.
+We recommend foil snowkites, because they are easier to use, work better in the cold, are lighter to carry, and pack much smaller; but water kites are fine for roadside snowkiting.

 Good drysuit on; ready to head out.